Reader’s and Writer’s Workshop is a way of teaching Language Arts that is more natural.

-For example, when I pull Ezra Jack Keats The Snowy Day, my plan might be to teach words that make sound and how we put them in our writing.
+For example, when I pull Ezra Jack Keats The Snowy Day, my plan might be to teach words that make sound and how we put them into our writing.

 With words like, “Crunch, crunch, crunch, his feet sank into the snow,” and “Then he dragged his feet s-l-o-w-l-y to make tracks,” and “-a stick that was just right for smacking a snow-covered tree,” and “Down fell the snow-plop!”
-I know I’ve got lots of great examples to teach from.
+I’ve got lots of great examples from which to teach.

 Choosing a mentor author is powerful.

-It lets your child zoom in on one learning point, making him or her feel successful as a writer because it’s easy to see how to perform that certain skill.
+It allows your child to zoom in on one learning point.
+It makes him or her feel successful because it’s easy to see how to perform that certain skill.
 Our students mimic our mentors.
 It’s easy as that.

-The beauty in Reader’s and Writer’s Workshop is that you’ll be able to teach your children based on what their specific needs are.
+The beauty in workshop is the ability to teach children based on their specific needs.

-You can pull from the state standards if you’d like, and as a former public school teacher, I have some thoughts on how this can fit into your homeschool without them taking over here.
+You can pull from the state standards if you’d like.
+I have some thoughts on how this can fit in without completely taking over here.

-Here’s the key to your mini-lesson: keep it short and break them up!
+Here’s the key to your mini-lesson: keep it short and simple!

 Let’s say I want to teach children how to make a text-to-self connection.

-I’d tell them what a text-to-self connection is and then have places in the mentor text that I’ve prepared to show them examples of this as we read.
+I’d tell them what a text-to-self connection is and then have places marked in the mentor text to show them as we read.

-After reading about Peter waking in the morning to fresh fallen snow, I can say, “I have a text-to-self connection!
+After reading about Peter (from the example above) waking in the morning to fresh fallen snow, I can say, “I have a text-to-self connection!
 I love waking up to find it snowed while I was asleep just like Peter.
 I can tell he was excited because right after breakfast, he put on his snowsuit and ran outside.“